youpy/Hoover.js/README.md

 # Hoover.js

 A JavaScript library to play hoover sound on Web Audio API.

-It is (almost) compatible with OscillatorNode API.
+It is (almost) compatible with [OscillatorNode interface](http://webaudio.github.io/web-audio-api/#the-oscillatornode-interface).

 ## See also